MOM0BAMI-ITvarsity/Module-5-Assessment-1/README.md

-# Module-5-Assessment-1
+# Solar System Simulation

-A visually engaging Solar System simulation created with HTML and CSS.
-The project features a central Sun and eight orbiting planets, each with animated orbits and clickable links for more information.
-The design uses a space-themed background and animations to illustrate planetary movements.
+A simple Solar System simulation using HTML and CSS.
+This project features a central Sun and eight orbiting planets, with animations to illustrate their orbits and a space-themed background.

+## Features
+- Animated planet orbits
+- Clickable links for each planet
+- Space-themed background image

+## Technologies
+- HTML
+- CSS

+## Installation
+Clone this repository and open `index.html` in your browser to view the simulation.